 - (b) Earnings for Discovery, Sand Hills, Southern Hills, Front Range, Mont Belvieu 1 and Texas Express include the amortization of the net difference between the carrying amount of the investments and the underlying equity of the entities. - (c) Gross margin consists of total operating revenues, including commodity derivative activity, less purchases of natural gas, propane and NGLs.
 Segment gross margin for each segment consists of total operating revenues for that segment, including commodity derivative activity, less commodity purchases for that segment.
-Please read "Reconciliation of Non-GAAP Measures". - (d) Includes our share, based on our ownership percentage, of the throughput volumes and NGL production.
+Please read "Reconciliation of Non-GAAP Measures". - (d) For entities not wholly-owned by us, includes our share, based on our ownership percentage, of the throughput volumes and NGL production.